-Kenneth Kuhn is an associate operations researcher at the RAND Corporation and a professor and core faculty member at the Pardee RAND Graduate School.
+Kenneth Kuhn is an operations researcher at the RAND Corporation and a core faculty member at the Pardee RAND Graduate School.
 His research focuses on transportation system operations (particularly air traffic management), infrastructure management, the impacts of weather and extreme events, and logistics.
-Kuhn's technical training is in optimization, statistics (particularly exploratory data analysis), transportation engineering, and economics.
+Kenneth's technical training is in optimization, statistics, transportation engineering, and economics.
 Prior to starting at RAND, he was an assistant professor at the University of Canterbury in Christchurch, New Zealand, and an aviation systems researcher at the National Aeronautics and Space Administration (NASA).

 Kuhn, K., "Ground Delay Program Planning: Delay, Equity, and Computational Complexity," Transportation Research Part C, 35:193-203, 2013

 Teng, G., Kuhn, K., and Sainudiin, R., "Statistical Regular Pavings to Analyze Massive Data of Aircraft Trajectories," Journal of Aerospace Computing, Information, and Communication, 9(1):14-25, 2012